APC-SoCIT/APC_2025_2026_T1_SS231_G07-DDC-Management-System/docs/MSYADD1/01 Analysis and design documents/012 Fully dressed Use Cases/readme.md

 The system receives the data and writes it to the (Patient Records) data store.

 The system sends a "Record Acknowledgment" to the user.

+UC-10: Record Modification
+Author: Ezekiel Galauran Priority: High

+Purpose
+To allow authorized staff (Owner, Dentist, or Receptionist) to update an existing patient's dental record with new information.

+Actors
+User (Owner, Dentist, Receptionist)

+Requirement Traceability
+BR-28: The Owner, Dentist, and Receptionist must be able to update patient records.

+BR-31: The system should record all updates to patient records, showing who made them and when.

+Preconditions
+The user (Owner, Dentist, or Receptionist) is logged into the system.

+The user has successfully retrieved and is currently viewing the specific patient record they intend to modify.

+Postconditions
+The patient's record is updated in the (Patient Records) data store.

+The user receives an acknowledgment that the modification was successful.

+Basic Flow
+The staff user makes the necessary changes to the patient record data.

+The user submits the "Updated Record Data."

+The system receives the update and writes the changes to the (Patient Records) data store.

+The system sends a "Modification Acknowledgment" to the user.